At what age should my child visit the dentist?

 The American Academy of Pediatric Dentistry and the American Dental Association recommend that a visit to the dentist should be scheduled by the child's first birthday.
 At this young age problems can be detected, treated early, or avoided completely.
 More importantly, it can help establish a positive relationship between your child and the dentist.

 What will happen during my child's first visit?

-Dr. Brown or Dr. Raber will examine your child's teeth and gums, checking for decay and other problems or abnormalities in the mouth.
+Dr. Brown will examine your child's teeth and gums, checking for decay and other problems or abnormalities in the mouth.
 Your child's bite, proper alignment of jaws, and spacing for permanent teeth will also be evaluated.
-A prophylaxis (cleaning) will be preformed as well a discussion of oral hygiene.
+A prophylaxis (cleaning) will be preformed as well as a discussion of oral hygiene.

 X-rays may be taken to evaluate for hidden decay, position and location of the developing permanent teeth.
 We will also discuss potential problems such as nursing decay, pacifier and thumb-sucking habits.
 The My Kids' Dentist Team will advise you on a program of preventive health care including brushing, flossing, proper nutrition, and the use of fluoride.

 What do I tell my child about seeing the dentist?

 Tell them that the dentist is a friendly doctor who will help them take care of their teeth.
 Talk about the visit in a positive matter of fact way, as you would any important new experience.
 Don't let the child know you feel any anxiety about going to the dentist and don't use a dental visit as a punishment or threat.
 It is best if you refrain from using words around your child that might cause unnecessary fear, such as "needle", "shot", "pull", "drill" or "hurt".
 The office makes a practice of using words that convey the same message, but are pleasant and non-frightening to the child.
 A visit to the dentist should be a delightful adventure for a young child

 Do I stay with my child during the visit?